Rupa0807/Employee_Management_System/README.md

 Employee Management System

-This is an Employee Management System project created using SpringBoot, ThymeLeaf, JPA, MySQL, Spring MVC
+This is an Employee Management System project created using SpringBoot, ThymeLeaf, JPA, MySQL, Spring MVC.
+Implemented Pagination for the employees using Pageable interface